ACCESS

 kanazawa-station-banner-edit

-The Limited Express Thunderbird connects Shin-Osaka Station to Central Japan via Kanazawa.
-Frequent services run between the cities and Kanazawa and involve the following travel times and costs: 150 to 155 minutes / JPY7260 from Osaka and 125 minutes / JPY6490 from Kyoto.
-Once in Kanazawa, switch to the Hokuriku Shinkansen bound for Nagano.
-There are four services on the Hokuriku Shinkansen Line – the Kagayaki, Hakutaka, Asama and Tsurugi – however only the Kagayaki and Hakuata services connect Kanazawa and Nagano.
-Using the Kagayaki, the journey from Kanazawa to Nagano takes 65 minutes / JPY8920 or 85 to 90 minutes / JPY8590 using the Hakutaka.
+The Limited Express Thunderbird connects Shin-Osaka Station to Tsuruga, the terminus of the Hokuriku Shinkansen.
+From Tsuruga, the Hokuriku Shinkansen Service can be used to reach Kanazawa, Nagano, and Tokyo, as well as many other stops along the way.
+While Nagano can be reached directly from Tsuruga, a stop at historic Kanazawa along the way is highly recommended.
+Frequent services run between Shin-Osaka and Tsuruga, with the journey costing JPY5,100 and taking around 80 minutes.
+Once in Tsuruga, switch to the Hokuriku Shinkansen bound for Nagano (and passing Kanazawa on the way).
+There are four services on the Hokuriku Shinkansen Line – the Kagayaki, Hakutaka, Asama and Tsurugi – however only the Kagayaki and Hakuata services connect Tsuruga and Nagano.
+Using the Kagayaki, the journey from Tsuruga to Nagano takes 2.5 Hours / JPY13,320 (for free seating) or 2 Hours / JPY14,250 (for reserved seating) using the Hakutaka.

 VIA NAGOYA